 Citrus skin contains naringin and hesperidin

 Whole and fresh fruits, unlike refined juices, contain nutrients that the latter do not.
 That’s why it’s not biologically the same to eat a whole orange, and drinking a glass of orange juice coming from a store bottle.
 One of the major differences is the fiber, present in fruits, vegetables and other wholesome ingredients.
-Fiber helps regulate and slow the absorption of glucose into the bloodstream, which is very important.
-The other day I watched an episode of Medical Frontiers by Erica Angyal, and scientists reported the anti cancer properties of naringin, present in grapefruit and kabosu (Asian citrus), especially in the fiber and skin of the fruit.
+Fiber helps regulate and slow the absorption of glucose into the bloodstream, which is important.
+The other day I watched an episode of Medical Frontiers by Erica Angyal, and scientists reported the anti inflammatory properties of naringin, present in grapefruit and kabosu (Asian citrus), especially in the fiber and skin of the fruit.

 Then yesterday in another episode on the topic of keeping good vision, researchers mentioned hesperidin as a helpful nutrient to prevent the onset of glaucoma and other vision-related disorders.
 It turns out that hesperidin is present in the juice, and particularly the skin of citrus fruits.
 So I connected the dots with fiber, naringin, and hesperidin, and decided to make a small change to today’s fruit salad.
 I left part of the skin on the grapefruit while cutting/peeling it.